elleem/reading-notes/201/class-06.md

 <li>Symbol</li>
 <li>Object</li> </ul>
 <p> A value is assigned with let foo="bar" and is immutable</p>
-<p> When the variable is assigned with an object the variable contains a reference and it is mutable.<br>
+<p> When the variable is assigned with an object the variable contains a reference and it is mutable.
+Ex: Object: <br>
 const mo ={<br>
   name="Moe Szyslak",<br>
   occu="bartender",<br>